calvinlinz/world-builder/README.md

 #### 3.4.1 Texture Elements Licencing
 As mentioned above, free texutre packs will be sourced from 2MinuteTableTop.com.
-The below table shows the used textures and the relevant links to their source.

-The relevant licence.....
+Under their licencing page, they claim that as long as these assets are used for private games with friends, we are allowed to use them.
+However, if we plan on monitising this project, we must add the relevant watermarks and attributions.
+More info can be found under the 'Attribution Guidelines' on their website.

 #### 3.4.2 Texture Element Coding System